 Susan and I celebrated our 30th year wedding anniversary last year 12/19/2000 with our two children Jennifer 27 and Michael 31 and his lovely wife Stephanie - ageless.
 We all live in the Atlanta, GA area for the past 10 years.

-I retired from a great 31 year career with The Coca-Cola Company that took us across the USA four times - San Francisco, CA., Atlanta, GA., Redmond, WA., back to Atlanta and many trips Vienna, Austria.
+I retired from a great 31 year career with The Coca-Cola Company that took us across the USA four times - San Francisco, CA., Atlanta, GA., Redmond, WA., back to Atlanta and many trips to Vienna, Austria.

 Currently I work for the Salient Corporation a high speed database development company that has systems to analyze large volumes of detailed transactions at the "speed of thought" - yes I'm a salesperson.
 My main customer is the Coca-Cola System - go figure...